 Under Callahan’s leadership, the Cronkite School has transformed into a national journalism leader known for its focus on multimedia journalism, innovation and entrepreneurship, intensive professional experiences and partnerships with news outlets.
 Cronkite has become a leader in providing news content to local, regional and national news organizations as well as directly to consumers through a series of innovative programs on all platforms.
-The school has been the centerpiece of recent articles about U.S. journalism education in The New York Times and The Times of London, Harvard University’s Nieman Reports and USA Today.
+The school has been the centerpiece of articles about U.S. journalism education in The New York Times, The Times of London, Harvard University’s Nieman Reports and USA Today.

-Over the past six years, Callahan has brought to the Cronkite School the Donald W. Reynolds National Center for Business Journalism, the Carnegie-Knight News21 digital journalism initiative, the Society of American Business Editors and Writers and the Hubert H. Humphrey Fellowship program for international journalists.
+Over the past decade, Callahan has brought to the Cronkite School the Donald W. Reynolds National Center for Business Journalism, the Carnegie-Knight News21 digital journalism initiative, the Society of American Business Editors and Writers and the Hubert H. Humphrey Fellowship program for international journalists.

 Under his leadership, the faculty has nearly doubled in size.
 New faculty members include former Washington Post Executive Editor Leonard Downie Jr., three Pulitzer Prize winners, and leaders in journalism and strategic communications and prolific mass media scholars.
-He also led the planning for the Cronkite School’s $71 million state-of-the art home on a new campus in downtown Phoenix and raised $35 million from foundations, corporations and individual donors.
+He also led the planning for the Cronkite School’s $71 million state-of-the art home on a new campus in downtown Phoenix and raised $60 million from foundations, corporations and individual donors.

 In 2010, Callahan was named the Scripps Howard Foundation Journalism Administrator of the Year.
 In 2011, he was appointed vice provost of the university’s Phoenix campus and became the first journalism dean to join the Board of Directors of the American Society of News Editors.
 He also serves as chairman of the Hearst Awards Steering Committee and the Committee of the Accrediting Council on Education in Journalism and Mass Communication, the discipline’s national accrediting body.